butterfling/voxFinal/README.md

 # Description

 Live Video Conferencing app which transcribes, translates and speaks out the text to all users on the call in realtime.
-Also provides with the meeting minutes/summary of the meeting.
+Also provides with the meeting minutes/summary of the meeting through s3 link in user's email.

 # Tech Stack